 Specifies the Communities attribute in a regular expression.
-Enclose $\langle Regexp \rangle$ in double quotation marks (").
+Enclose < Regexp > in double quotation marks (").

-Specify a regular expression.
-For details about how to specify the regular expression, see 13.1.2(3)(d) Regular expressions in the manual Configuration Guide Vol. 3 For Version 11.7.
+Specify a regular expression. or details about how to specify the regular expression, see 13.1.2(3)(d) Regular expressions in the manual Configuration Guide Vol. 3 For Version 11.10.